-This Espresso Cups Guide helps you to buy your perfect espresso cups for your ultimate espresso.
+This Espresso Cups Guide helps you to buy the perfect espresso cups for your ultimate espresso.

 Why the perfect cup matters

 People often think that it doesn`t matter which coffee cup they use for their coffee.
-But along with different coffee varieties there come suitable cups.
-Every cup has an influence on the flavor of your daily brew.
+But along with different coffee varieties, there come suitable cups.
+Every cup influences the flavor of your daily brew.
 You spend lots of time and money on the best roast and espresso machine – and put it in a cup that decreases its ultimate flavor?
 That is not acceptable.

 Just to make it clear, the cup will not change the taste of your daily espresso completely.
 It just makes the difference between a plain espresso and the Italian way of espresso coffee brewing.

 The 5 Best Espresso Cups – have a sip and enjoy

 The Best Espresso Cups for a Perfect Shot come in small size, and pretty design.

 These cups are made of double-walled borosilicate glass that keeps the espresso hot while preventing the outside of the cup from getting too hot to handle.
 The clear glass allows you to see the beautiful crema on top of your espresso shot.

 These classic ceramic cups come with matching saucers and are the perfect size for a double shot of espresso.
 The simple yet elegant design adds a touch of sophistication to your espresso experience.